 Watch: Lewandowski's astonishing five-goal haul against Wolfsburg in 2015

 Lewandowski has some way to go to overtake Müller as the top goalscorer in Bundesliga history, "Der Bomber" currently still way out in front on 365 goals.
-But consider this: the Pole is still just 31, is always fit (he's missed just ten league matches since signing for Bayern in 2014) and has many years left at the top.
+But consider this: the Pole is still just 32, is nearly always fit (he's missed just 19 of 236 possible league matches since signing for Bayern in 2014) and has many years left at the top.

-Moreover, his numbers and performances are improving, with 13 goals already this season.
-Extrapolate that over another four to five seasons posting close to or over 30 league goals and Müller's record will surely slide into view in the years to come.
+Currently 90 goals behind Müller's bar-raising total of 365, if Lewandowski can keep going at his current rate that record will surely slide into view in the years to come.
 Given his insatiable appetite and enduring longevity, the odds are in Lewandowski's favour to conquer the ultimate Bundesliga peak.